openlibhums/memory-alpha/content/support/consortial-billing-plugin.md

 This plugin is also known as the **Supporters plugin**.

-The OLH model depends on a network of libraries and library consortia voluntarily contributing to the OLH’s publishing activities.
+The OLH model depends on a network of libraries and library consortia voluntarily funding open access publishing activities.
 This plugin helps publishers using Janeway to manage supporter records and carry out the annual billing process.

 ## Configuration